updated on 27 April 2021

 Many firms run open days that are open to non-law graduates, while some even put on days specifically, as non-law candidates are a valued pool of talent.
 While attending open days isn’t paid experience, it is highly recommended as a way to meet contacts and learn about firms before you apply for a training contract.

-Alternatively, you could ask your local high-street firms if they need any administrative help or you could look at some of the various pro bono opportunities available.
+Alternatively, you could ask your local high-street firms whether they need any administrative help or you could research some of the various pro bono opportunities available.
 Investigate the possibility of volunteering with your nearest free legal advice centre or branch of Citizens Advice, and with pro bono organisations such as the Free Representation Unit, the Innocence Project and Amicus.

 LawCareers.Net has a directory of pro bono and volunteering opportunities to help you.
 Working pro bono will boost your CV and employability (both in terms of paralegal work and applying for a training contract) and improve your skills, but it will also give you the chance to use your knowledge to help others and participate in rewarding and wholly worthwhile work.
 Consider, applying for vacation schemes at slightly larger firms, some of which are open to non-law graduates.
 Vacation schemes are a great way to accrue valuable experience and impress potential employers.
 To get started, search our database of vacation scheme deadlines, which will give you all the details you need to apply.